samir755/technical_test_infra/README.md

 * `vb.customize` : Following the configuration of your computer, you can increase or decrease values if needed (Ram, Core..)

 ### install.sh
-Then, create "install.sh" bash script who contain all the command needed for install VM who running an web app.
+Then, create `install.sh` bash script who contain all the command needed for install VM with the Symfony App.

-*Sample is also provide with this test* : This sample contain only the basic command for configure linux.
-Feel free to improve this file.
+`helpme.sh` file contain the basic command for configure linux.
+Feel free to use it.

 ### Readme.md